Maniac1769/robot_rest_api/README.md

 - Click the 2D Pose Estimate button in the RViz menu.
 - Click on the map where the actual robot is located and drag the large green arrow toward the direction where the robot is facing.
+- Launch keyboard teleoperation node to precisely locate the robot on the map.
+- Move the robot back and forth a bit to collect the surrounding environment information and narrow down the estimated location of the TurtleBot3 on the map which is displayed with tiny green arrows.
+- Terminate the keyboard teleoperation node by entering Ctrl + C to the teleop node terminal in order to prevent different cmd_vel values are published from multiple nodes during Navigation.

 ### Set Navigation Goal